National Parks Arts Foundation

 PLEASE NOTE: The status and updates of all proposals are the responsibility of the applicant through Submittable.com.
 We thank all applicants for their interest and continued support.
 However, only those candidates selected as winners and alternates will be contacted.

-All terms herein may change and are subject on the approval of the NPS, NPAF and other governing entities.
-The entire program may be delayed, changed or cancelled, to which NPAF, NPS and any affiliates will NOT be held accountable or responsible.
-All AiR participants may be required to accept further conditions contracts and agreements including but not limited to; back-ground checks, codes of conduct, special use permits, J-1 visas,rules and regulations, housing agreements, volunteer-in-the-park (VIP) artist contract and any other apparent and unforeseen agreements required of any governing entity, namely the National Park Service, NPAF and/or NPS concessionaires.
-All funding is subject to U.S and international laws.
+All AIR participants may be required to accept further conditions and contracts including but not limited to; Gift and/or donation agreements, images releases for their person and/or art work, codes of conduct, special use permits, J-1 visas,rules and regulations, housing agreements, volunteer in the parks contracts and any other apparent and unforeseen agreements required of any governing entity, namely the NPS, NPAF and/or NPS concessionaires.